The longest edge in discrete and continuous long-range percolation: Introduction

-The results in the continuous counterpart given by the random connection model are more satisfying meaning that we are able to obtain precisely the convergence in distribution of the largest normalized edge length to one of the extreme value distributions.
-Here, not only do we provide the convergence in distribution, but also observe the rates on the convergence speed.
+In the case of polynomially decaying probabilities the edge connecting probability depends on an exponent $\alpha$, which is assumed to be larger than the underlying dimension $d$.
+In this setting, substantial works on graph-theoretical properties have revealed phase transitions with typical behavior according to the values of $\alpha$, see \cite{Biskup} for details.
+Surprisingly, in our investigations we encounter a phase transition with solely two phases and a singularity with unexpected behavior in case $\alpha=2d$, see Theorem \ref{thd2} below for details.
+Additionally, we show that this phenomenon does not occur if one considers directed edges, see Theorem \ref{prop:MaxEdgedLRPq}.
+We again remark that the vertex set of discrete long-range percolation is $\integer^d$, whereas the vertex set of the random connection model can be an arbitrary countable subset of $\rd$.
+Also, a mentionable difference between the discrete and continuous model is that obtaining a Weibull limit fails in the discrete case, see Remark \ref{rwd}.

-Our results for discrete and continuous long-range percolation can be considered to be analogous counterparts, nevertheless the results and methods presented here in obtaining them exhibit subtle, but crucial differences.
-In order to establish our Theorem for the discrete model we make use of the Chen-Stein method \cite{arr}.
-Our Theorem for the continuous model is accomplished by employing a general result on Poisson approximation \cite[Theorem 3.1]{Penrose2}, which is related to Stein's method, see \cite{barbour, lindvall} for example.
-Such a result in case the underlying Poisson point process is finite has been used in \cite{Penrose2} in studying central limit theorems for component counts in some random connection models derived from finite Poisson point processes, but is also available if the underlying Poisson point process has $\sigma$-finite but infinite intensity measure.
+Our results for discrete and continuous long-range percolation can be considered to be analogous counterparts.
+Nevertheless, the results and methods presented here in obtaining them exhibit subtle, but crucial differences.
+In order to establish our Theorems \ref{thd1} and \ref{thd2} for the discrete model we make use of the law of small numbers, see \cite{ross}.
+Our Theorems \ref{th:MaxEdgeLRPc} and \ref{thcnew} for the continuous model are accomplished by employing a general result on Poisson approximation \cite[Theorem 3.1]{Penrose2}, which is related to Stein's method, see \cite{barbour, lindvall} for example.
+Such a result in the case that the underlying Poisson point process is finite has been used in \cite{Penrose2} to study central limit theorems for component counts in some random connection models derived from finite Poisson point processes, but is also available if the underlying Poisson point process has $\sigma$-finite but infinite intensity measure.
 The latter version of this Poisson approximation Theorem turns out to be of use for our purposes.
-More particularly it enables us to obtain convergence of the sum of exceedances of normalized edge lengths towards a Poisson distribution in terms of the total variation and Wasserstein distance, additionally gives us an insight on the rates regarding the convergence speed.
+More particularly, it enables us to obtain convergence of the sum of exceedances of normalized edge lengths towards a Poisson distribution in terms of the total variation and Wasserstein distance, additionally gives us an insight on the rates regarding the convergence speed.
 The application of the abstract Poisson convergence result requires a formal way of constructing the random connection model by means of a marked point process, which we give in the proof of our result in the continuous counterpart.